-The Friends of Newton Cemetery & Arboretum was established in 2017 as a charitable, non-profit organization, the Friends of Newton Cemetery is dedicated to maintaining the cultural, historical, and natural aspects through preservation and education for the benefit of all visitors.
-The beauty and tranquility of the grounds have been appreciated for more than 160 years and, even if your loved ones do not rest at Newton Cemetery, its preservation as a local landmark rich with history and natural beauty is important for the community.
-With your help, the Friends can support cemetery preservation, public education programs and the care of the arboretum, ensuring Newton Cemetery will remain a treasure for eternity.
+The Friends of Newton Cemetery & Arboretum was established in 2017 as a charitable, non-profit organization dedicated to supporting the Cemetery's historic and natural aspects through preservation and education for the benefit of all visitors.
+The beauty and tranquility of the grounds have been appreciated for more than 160 years and even if your loved ones don't rest at Newton Cemetery, its preservation as a local landmark rich with history and natural beauty is vital.
+Your help will support arboretum care, Cemetery preservation and public programs, ensuring Newton Cemetery's recognition as a vital cultural resource.

-A non-profit organization, Newton Cemetery is not municipally owned and receives no public funding.
+Newton Cemetery & Arboretum is not municipally owned and receives no routine public funding.

 Details of the past are recorded on monuments, structures, original maps and records.
 Preserving these is a priority of the Friends and demonstrated by what is planned, in progress and what has already been achieved.
 In 2016, the restoration of the Murdock Fountain received a Newton Preservation Award, given in recognition of outstanding accomplishments and stewardship in local historic preservation.

 Whipple-Beal Fence Restoration Learn more